mitmath/18336/README.md

 ### Lecture 3: Some applications of the FFT

 **Summary**
-* Problem Set 1 assigned: due on Stellar by midnight on Tue 09/24
+* Problem Set 1 assigned: due on Stellar by midnight on Tuesday 09/24.
-* Sine, cosine, and Chebyshev transforms
+* Sine, cosine, and Chebyshev transforms.
-* Fast matrix-vector products using the FFT
+* Fast matrix-vector products using the FFT.
-  * Circulant, Toeplitz, Hankel matrices
+  * Circulant, Toeplitz, Hankel matrices.